Looking at a 2013 Tahoe LT, replacing my old 2005 (sniff, sniff)

 Those pictures sure look like a previous repair was done by just covering the rust-thru and surrounding area with bondo.
 Trouble is bondo acts like a sponge and absorbs moisture, including saltwater in winter driving.
 Precisely why the bubbling areas are so bad.

-There should be patch panels available, but if not, use similar gauge sheetmetal and form it as best you can, welding it into place, assuring all the edges are welded water tight.
-Then and only then, use a light coat of bondo to cover it and fix any visual imperfections.
+There should be patch panels available, but if not, use similar gauge sheetmetal and form it as best you can, welding it into place.
+Once welded in place and water-tight, grind the welds smooth.
+At this point it's fine to use bondo to cover any irregularities.
+Once painted, it's sealed-up and should last for years.
 It's actually not that bad to do and the results will last!
-I also use a welding primer on the backside of the repair piece to protect it from future corrosion.
+I use a welding primer on the backside of the repair piece to protect it from future corrosion too.

 Did this on a 79 Camaro and Trans Am that came from out of state with rust in lower front fenders and rearward rocker panels.